- Maybe you think I’m “throwing out” Hell. You think that I’ve rejected the very idea of Hell.

 These verses make it pretty clear that God does not wish destruction upon anyone!
 Add this to the proposition that God is sovereign, or omnipotent, and what do you get?
 The eventual universal redemption of all!

-But as we've seen in these two "chess moves", God is both willing and able.
+But as we've seen in these first two "chess moves", the Bible implies that God is both willing and able to save all.
 As 2 Peter 3:9 says, "God is not willing that any man should perish but that all should come to repentance", therefore God is willing that all should be saved.
 And the Bible implies that God is able to save - Hebrews 7:25 says that God "is able to save to the uttermost", 1 Chronicles 29:11 says that God is "sovereign over all the sky and earth" and goes on to say: "You have dominion and exalt yourself as the ruler of all."
 Isaiah 46:10 says that God's purpose "will stand" and He "will do all that [He] please[s]"!

 Chess Move #3